Nevada Court Records

 To reduce a traffic ticket in Nevada:

-Drivers can negotiate with the state attorney to reduce the fine for the ticket.
+Drivers may negotiate with the state attorney to reduce the fine for the ticket.
 When contesting a traffic ticket, dismissal or reduction of the citation is ultimately up to the attorney in charge of the agency and the police who issued the ticket.

-• Appear in Court
+- Appear in Court

-• Be Proactive
+- Be Proactive

-Can you Get a Speeding Ticket Dismissed in Nevada?
+Can You Get a Speeding Ticket Dismissed in Nevada?

 What Happens if You Plead Guilty to a Traffic Ticket in Nevada?